Building the Outdoor Kitchen of Your Dreams: Here’s What You Should Know

 First, here’s what every outdoor kitchen needs:

-A grill: The essence of cooking meals is how you apply heat to your various foods.
+• A grill: The essence of cooking meals is how you apply heat to your various foods.
 A proper cooking surface starts with the most common appliance in an outdoor kitchen: the grill.
-Some grills use charcoal or wood, or you can opt for the much cleaner propane or natural gas.
+Some outdoor kitchen grills use charcoal or wood, or you can opt for the much cleaner propane or natural gas.

-A cooling unit: You don’t want to have to rely on plastic coolers for keeping your food and drinks outside.
+• A cooling unit: You don’t want to have to rely on plastic coolers for keeping your food and drinks outside.
 You definitely don’t want to have to run back into the house every time you need something else.
-A cooling unit such as a compact refrigerator is an essential piece of any outdoor kitchen for storing condiments, cooking ingredients, and beverages.
+A cooling unit such as a compact outdoor refrigerator cabinet is an essential piece of any outdoor kitchen for storing condiments, cooking ingredients, and beverages.

-A basin sink: A complete outdoor kitchen needs a source of running water for washing hands, filling up a glass, rinsing off a dish, filling up a pot, and more.
-You can include separate taps but at the very least, consider a generously proportioned sink that will fit some of your largest cooking equipment and be accessible so everyone’s hands stay clean and glasses stay full.
+• A basin sink: A complete outdoor kitchen needs a source of running water for washing hands, filling up a glass, rinsing off a dish, filling up a pot, and more.
+You can include separate taps but at the very least, consider a generously proportioned outdoor sink that will fit some of your largest cooking equipment and be accessible so everyone’s hands stay clean and glasses stay full.

 Next, let’s cover some of the specialty appliances and features that creative homeowners have been putting in their outdoor kitchens: